bigcommerce/dev-docs/docs/api-docs/getting-started/filtering.md

 ## Includes

-Some endpoints allow an `?include` parameter to include subresources and other information in the primary GET response for a parent object.
+Some endpoints allow an `?include` parameter to include sub-resources and other information in the primary GET response for a parent object.

 This allows you to save API calls by getting more information in a response.
 However, it may slow down your response.